Geological Sciences M.S. (Ithaca)

 Students who are self-motivated and self-directed with strong quantitative backgrounds and a keen interest in and curiosity about the Earth are encouraged to apply.
 While helpful, prior study of geology is not a requirement for admission; applications from students with undergraduate degrees in other fields are welcome.

 Applicants are required to submit an online application, a statement of purpose, an official transcript from each college or university attended, and three letters of recommendation.
-Applicants whose native language is not English must also submit TOEFL or IELTS Academic scores.
-Please note: GRE scores are not required.
+All applicants must meet the English Language Proficiency Requirement Please note: GRE scores are not required.